Associate Professors: Chandler (Chairperson), Silkey

 U.S. SINCE 1945

-This non-credit but required course for students majoring in history offers students opportunities to meet for a series of occasional events, including methodology workshops and presentations by faculty, guest speakers and departmental majors.
+This non-credit but required course for students majoring in history offers students opportunities to meet for a series of occasional events, including methodology workshops and presentations by faculty, guest speakers, and departmental majors.
 Students taking HIST 449 concurrently deliver formal presentations; those who have not yet taken HIST 449 develop research topic ideas.
 A letter grade is assigned in a semester when a student gives a presentation.
 Otherwise the grade is P/F. History majors are required to successfully complete a minimum of three semesters of colloquium.
+HIST 449 is a co-requisite for HIST 448.

 This course focuses on the nature and meaning of history.
 It opens to the student different historical approaches and provides the opportunity to explore these approaches in terms of particular topics and periods.
 Majors are required to enroll in this course in either their junior or senior year.
-Prerequisite: HIST 348 and one course from HIST 401, 402, 403 and 404, or consent of the instructor.
+Prerequisite: HIST 248 or 348 and one course from HIST 401, 402, 403, and 404, or consent of the instructor.
+Co-requisite: HIST 448.

 INTERNSHIP (See index)